mei-shred/vest-investor-memo.github.io/index.md

   - Open to AI Driven Solutions

 ## Early Distribution/GTM Strategy
 1. We are partnering with Start-Ups/Corporations to offer our platform as a perk to their employees.
-They pay upto x% of the fee on the employees behalf.
+They pay upto x% of the fee on the employee's behalf.
 (21 Firms have agreed to partner)
-2. We are well embedded in the Indian Personal Finance group chats on whatsapp and telegram.
-Regular posters on reddit India Personal Finance and FIRE sibreddits and India Fintwit twitter as an Anon advisor account (24k followers).
-Using these channels for organic acquisition and word of mouth growth.
+2. We are well embedded in the Indian personal finance group chats on whatsapp and telegram.
+Regular posters on reddit India personal finance and FIRE subreddits, along with an Anon advisor account on India Fintwit twitter (24k followers).
+We are using these channels for organic acquisition and word of mouth growth.

 ## Competitive Advantage
 1. AI-powered customization and strategy generation.